karnick/apispec/krsi.md

 # KRSI

 An application that empowers farmers, by making their finacally smart!!
+An application that empowers farmers, by making their finacally smart!! **[KRSI](https://www.krsi.org)** is app that make it possible.

 ## Users Collection [/users]